European shares drop as Fed's inaction fuels economy concerns

 Banks, which often make more money in a higher interest rate environment, were among the worst performers while exporters such as carmakers and luxury good stocks -- for whom China is a key market -- also lost ground.

-The STOXX Europe 600 Banks index fall 2.9 percent, while the European automobile sector declined 3.3 percent.
+The STOXX Europe 600 Banks index underperformed to fall 2.9 percent, while the European automobile sector declined 3.4 percent.

 Germany's Wirecard, also seen in the running for Worldpay, rose as much as 1.7 percent before paring gains.